 With so many ways to prevent cyberattacks, it’s important to recognize that the underlying value for fraudsters remains the data they steal from their victims.
 In order to have a data breach at all, there needs to be data for a hacker to steal.
 One of the most effective ways to prevent a data breach is to reduce the amount of data stored as much as possible, especially sensitive information like payment card and authentication data.
 As we like to put it, they can’t hack what you don’t hold!

-DTMF masking solutions, like Cardprotect by Semafone, help ensure that your customers’ payment data never even makes it into the contact center in the first place.
-Using Cardprotect, when customers choose to make a payment over the phone, instead of having to read their card number out loud, they’re able to punch it in using their telephone keypad.
+Secure payment solutions, whether it’s DTMF masking for telephone transactions, or secure payment links for omnichannel digital transactions, help ensure that your customers’ payment data never even makes it into the contact center in the first place.
+For example, when using Semafone’s Cardprotect Voice+ solution, when customers choose to make a payment over the phone, instead of having to read their card number out loud, they’re able to punch it in using their telephone keypad.
 The software replaces the dial tones with flat tones so they’re indistinguishable, enabling the Customer Service Representative (CSR) to stay on the line with the customer the entire time.
 Cardprotect then passes the transaction details directly to the payment service provider (PSP), bypassing the contact center entirely, and ensuring that this sensitive data is never stored on premises.
 Another benefit users of Cardprotect will find is that they can achieve PCI DSS compliance, significantly reducing the scope of applicable controls for the contact center infrastructure, in addition to the costs of compliance.

 Taking the proper precautions ahead of time can go a long way in preventing a cyberattack.
 Armed with the knowledge of the most common types of cyberattacks, you can now formulate a plan to secure your company and avoid having your own organization appear as a negative headline.